ScriptureCoder/rn-alpha/README.md

 # rn-alpha

-`rn-alpha` is a React Native component, hook, and utility toolkit extracted from the Alpha mobile experience.
-It packages the reusable building blocks (layout primitives, form elements, theming utilities, store helpers, and service hooks) into an installable npm package.
+`rn-alpha` is a React Native hooks, store, and utility toolkit extracted from the Alpha mobile experience.
+It packages reusable hooks, Redux store configuration, and utility functions into an installable npm package.

 ## Installation